vvandriichuk/optimize_CatBoost_XGBoost_from-Data-Science-events/README.md

 # tutorials_and_presentations
-There are all my tutorials and presentations from Python or Data Science events
+There are all tutorials and presentations from Python or Data Science events by Artem Seleznev (https://www.linkedin.com/in/seleznev-artem/)